wkumari/draft-ekwk-capport-rfc7710bis/README.md

    In all variants of this option, the URI SHOULD be that of the captive portal API endpoint, conforming to the recommendations for such URIs [cite:API] (i.e. the URI SHOULD contain a DNS name and SHOULD reference a secure transport, e.g. https).

-A captive portal MAY do content negotiation ([RFC7231] section 3.4) and attempt to redirect clients querying without an explicit indication of support for the captive portal API content type (i.e. without application/ capport+json listed explicitly anywhere within an Accept header vis.
-   [RFC7231] section 5.3).
-In so doing, the captive portal SHOULD
+   A captive portal MAY redirect requests that do not have an Accept header field ([RFC7231] Section 5.3) containing a field item whose content-type is "application/capport+json" to the URL conveyed in the "user-portal-url" API key.
+When performing such content negotiation ([RFC7231] Section 3.4), captive portals need to keep in mind that